 Finishing the exam

-Once you have finished, select Finish Exam within the open ProctorExam and then close down the exam system.
+Once you have finished, select 'Complete the exam' within the open ProctorExam and then close down the exam system.
 You do not need to wait for the full three hours to be up.

 Specific rules have been introduced for this exam.
 To avoid being interrupted by invigilators you should sit the exam in a suitable environment where there will be no disruptions.
 Any of the following violations will be recorded by the invigilator and reported back: